ranfysvalle02/summwebsite/README.md

 1. **Map:** Divide the input text into smaller chunks, and summarize each chunk individually.
 2. **Reduce:** Combine the invidual summaries of these chunks into a final summary.

+## Limitations of MapReduce for Text Summarization

+While MapReduce is an effective approach for summarizing large texts, it does have its limitations:

+* **Context Loss:** Breaking down text into smaller chunks can lead to loss of context, as each chunk may not contain enough information to fully understand the overall meaning.
+* **Overreliance on LLM:** The quality of the summary ultimately depends on the capabilities of the LLM used for summarization.
+If the LLM is not able to effectively capture the key points of the text, the summary will be suboptimal.
+* **Potential for Redundancy:** When combining summaries from different chunks, there may be some redundancy or overlap in the information presented.

 **Gearing Up for the Adventure**

 Before we set off, let's gather our supplies: